A Bit Twisted Brewpub & BBQ

 Seasoning: Salt & pepper, but minimal overall

 Description: Juicy on its own, but the sauce makes it better.
-Not a ton of smoke flavor or seasoning, and somewhat bland on its own.
+Not a ton of smoke flavor or seasoning, and somewhat bland for the overall taste.
 Sweet and mild sauce is a good addition, but no need to order this one again

 Sausage